Bluffton University Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Bluffton, approximately 87% of students took out student loans averaging $7,541 a year.
 That adds up to $30,164 over four years for those students.

 The student loan default rate at Bluffton is 6.8%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do Bluffton Graduates Make?students who graduate from Bluffton with a bachelor's degree go on to jobs where they make an average salary of $39,000 in their early years.
+How Much Money Do Bluffton Graduates Make?students who graduate with a bachelor's degree from Bluffton make about $39,000 a year during their first few years of employment after graduation.
 This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Bluffton University